 The Willed Body Program may decline any body that may not be suitable for scientific or educational purposes.
-There are a number of conditions for which a body may not be accepted:
+There are a number of situations that may lead to a body not being accepted:

-- A body may not be acceptable if a contagious disease such as virulent herpes, hepatitis, HIV, tuberculosis or some cases of senile dementia.
+- Cases of a contagious disease such as virulent herpes, hepatitis, HIV, tuberculosis, or some cases of senile dementia.

-- A body also may be unusable due to severe obesity, emaciation, body contracture, or jaundice.
+- Cases of severe obesity, emaciation, body contracture, or jaundice.

 No. Texas law prohibits such payments.

 There is no cost to your family for donation.
-However, there may be a nominal fee charged to the immediate next of kin if the removal from the place of death is in excess of 150 miles from UT Southwestern Medical Center.
+However, a nominal fee may be charged if the place of death is more than 150 miles from UT Southwestern Medical Center.
 If you reside more than 150 miles from UT Southwestern, there may be a program in your area that our staff can refer you to.
 Ask one of our Associates for more details by calling 214-648-2221.

 Your family can donate your body to the nearest medical institution located within the state in which the death occurred.
-The Willed Body Program can provide assistance with the latter, if needed.
+The Willed Body Program can provide assistance, if needed.

-In conformation with anatomical state law, all bodies are cremated upon completion of studies.
+In conformation with state law, all bodies are cremated upon completion of studies.

 The cremated remains may be returned to the next of kin if the request has been made in advance.
 Your next of kin will be notified by letter of the following options: